protontypes/LibreSelery/README.md

 ## Support OpenSelery

 ### Donations

-Certainly we are funded by OpenSelery over direct donations via our [`QR code`](https://raw.githubusercontent.com/wiki/protontypes/openselery/openselery/wallet_qrcode.png).
+Certainly we are funded by OpenSelery over direct donations via our [`Donation Website`](https://github.com/protontypes/openselery/wiki/Donation).
 The usage and development of OpenSelery will always be free and without any charges.
 If you want to support us by using OpenSelery you need to add us to the [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml).

 ### Contributions
 Those who have contributed to the master branch receive emails with cryptocurrency from Coinbase.
 Only git profiles with emails on the GitHub profile page will be considered.
-Find out more in the [Design Guidelines](https://github.com/protontypes/openselery/wiki/Design-Guidelines) or look into the [Good First Issue]( https://github.com/protontypes/openselery/labels/good%20first%20issue) labels to get into the project.
+Find out more in the [Contribution Guide](https://github.com/protontypes/openselery/wiki/Contribution-Guide) or look into the [Good First Issue]( https://github.com/protontypes/openselery/labels/good%20first%20issue) labels to get into the project with some first simple tasks.

 ## Contact and Feedback
 For further information please contact us at`team_at_protontypes.eu`, join our [Gitter Chat](https://gitter.im/protontypes/openselery) or check out our [Wiki](https://github.com/protontypes/openselery/wiki).